 The Guardian, without embarrassment, has a section devoted to the topic of Pornography.
 The latest article entitled The strange alliance between #MeToo and the anti-porn movement, details, well, the strange alliance.
 I’ve been listening to Jordan Peterson lately and one can’t help but see the world a little differently.

-My first thought, on reading the article, was to see the fingerprints of Neo-Marxism on the left and the right.
-If you haven’t heard of Jordan Peterson or are unfamiliar with his usage of the term, then (to be brief) it means this: Marxism was an ideology that reduced all societal and individual disadvantages to a primary cause—those who have and those who have not.
+My first thought, on reading the article, was to see the fingerprints of what Jordan Peterson might call “Neo-Marxism” on the left and the right.
+If you haven’t heard of Jordan Peterson or are unfamiliar with his usage of the term, then (to be brief) he interprets it as this: Marxism was an ideology that reduced all societal and individual disadvantages to a primary cause—those who have and those who have not.
 And if you were one of those who had, then you were, by definition, an oppressor.
 So, at its very simplest, the central tenant of Marxism is to reduce and explain all societal conflict and/or suffering as the conflict between the oppressor and the economically oppressed.
 In order for anyone to have an economic advantage, he must, by definition, oppress.
 This makes finding your enemy and identifying a solution quite simple.
-As Peterson will point out, the effort to identify “the oppressors” led directly to the Gulags and the deaths of tens of millions of people.
+As Peterson argues, the effort to identify “the oppressors” led directly to the Gulags and the deaths of tens of millions of people.

 After the utter failure and dismantling of Marxism and Communism, the Marxists, according to Peterson, didn’t just go away.
-The simple-minded appeal of the Marxist paradigm was and is too convenient and too powerful to simply give up.
+The simple-minded, Manichean appeal of the Marxist paradigm was and is too convenient and too powerful to simply give up.
 They removed economics from the Marxist critique, but retained the central Marxist paradigm of the oppressor and oppressed—hence: Neo-Marxism.
-And hence, when reading the Guardian article, the Neo-Marxist fingerprint, trying to frame the evils of pornography as that of oppression.
+Whether one agrees with Peterson or not, the idea of Neo Marxism can provide a useful analytical tool.
+Hence, when reading the Guardian article, the effort to frame the evils of pornography as that of oppression could easily be defined as Neo-Marxism.
 To whit:

 “The anti-pornography movement has always been an unusual coalition of religious conservatives and radical feminists, dating back to Andrea Dworkin, the feminist icon who wrote Pornography: Men Possessing Women. “

-Dworkin’s critique of pornography was nothing if not a Neo-Marxist criqtique.
+Dworkin’s critique of pornography was nothing if not a Neo-Marxist critique.
 No allowance is given for, as Peterson might put it, the multi-variant reasons men and women might want to pursue, and might enjoy, pornography in its various forms.
-No, to Neo-Marxist Dworkin and to the Neo-Marxist feminists who have adopted her rhetoric, all pornography is reducible to the dynamic of oppressin.
+No, to Dworkin and to the feminists who have adopted her rhetoric, all pornography is reducible to the dynamic of oppression.
 Women are, by definition, oppressed by pornography.
 If they can’t recognize their own “dis-empowerment” then, like the peasants of Stalinist Russia or Maoist China, their re-education is in order.
 If the quote above doesn’t make their position plain enough:

 “As activists saw it, porn and sexual assault were but different points on a single continuum of sexual violence.”